Back to Blog

 The Problem: Ghost Tasks in the Machine

-We’ve all seen it — a job goes into a queue, the logs go quiet, and suddenly you’ve got a silent failure with no retries, no errors, just… nothing.
-In GhostGraph, our pipeline engine for recipe-driven data workflows, we started noticing tasks stuck in a 'pending' state with no active worker tracking them.
+I’ve all seen it — a job goes into a queue, the logs go quiet, and suddenly you’ve got a silent failure with no retries, no errors, just… nothing.
+In GhostGraph, my pipeline engine for recipe-driven data workflows, I started noticing tasks stuck in a 'pending' state with no active worker tracking them.
 No crash logs.
 No timeouts.
 Just orphaned.

 Designing the Requeue Endpoint: Querying Stale, Not Dead